antublue/test-engine/README.md

 - If all test methods are excluded, then the test class will be excluded.

-- If no test classes are found, an error exit code of -2 is returned.
+- If no test classes are found, an exit code of `-2` is returned.

 - Experimental configuration values are subject to change at any time.